olajohn-ajiboye/blog/content/post/es6-module-system.md

 const array = [1,2,3,4,5]
 // I need to calculate sum of an array using the addNumberInArray function from './myModules.js'.
-// Simply pass the array to the function like so: addNumberInArray(array) //> returns the sum whhich is 15
+// Simply pass the array to the function like so: addNumberInArray(array) //> returns the sum which is 15

 // I need to calculate average of an array using the findArrayAverage function from './myModules.js'.
 // Simply pass the array to the function like so: